polevaultweb/instagrate-to-wordpress/readme.txt

 If you have to upgrade manually simply repeat the installation steps and re-enable the plugin.

 == Changelog ==

+= 1.2.8 =
+Release Date: December 13th, 2018

+* Bug Fix: Images not being saved to the media library due to URL format change
+* Compatibility with WordPress 5.0

 = 1.2.7 =